apache/flink/docs/dev/table/streaming/match_recognize.md

 This page will explain each keyword in more detail and will illustrate more complex examples.

-<span class="label label-danger">Attention</span> Flink's implementation of the `MATCH_RECOGNIZE`
+{% info Notice %} Flink's implementation of the `MATCH_RECOGNIZE`
 clause is a subset of the full standard.
 Only those features documented in the following sections are supported.
-Since the development is still in an early phase, please also take a look at the [known limitations](#known-limitations).
+Additional features may be supported based on community feeback, please also take a look at the [known limitations](#known-limitations).

 * This will be replaced by the TOC